troyhite/flask-aad-auth/README.md

-# Flask Azure AD Login Sample
+# Flask Azure AD Login Sample App

 This is a simple Flask web application that demonstrates how to authenticate users with Azure Active Directory (AD) and redirect them to a secured page after successful login.
 The application uses the Microsoft Authentication Library (MSAL) for Python to perform the authentication.